 - Availability Report.

-First, open the report that you want to save to CSV or XLS.
-Navigate to the block in the upper left-hand corner of your report, right-click in and select ‘Save Grid’.
-From here you can choose to save as CSV or XLS file.
+First, open the report that you want to save to CSV, XLS (Excel file) or XML.
+Navigate to the block in the upper left-hand corner of your report, right-click in the block and select ‘Save Grid’ from the pop-up menu.
+From here you can choose to save it as a CSV, XLS or XML file.

 Saving A Report To PDF

 From the drop-down menu, choose ‘Print to PDF’.
-The shortcut to this step is to hold ‘Ctrl’ and ‘P’ on your keyboard.
+The shortcut to get to this step is to hold ‘Ctrl’ and ‘P’ on your keyboard.
 Select your file destination and save.
-See below for steps.
+You can follow the steps below.

 Planogram PDF Print Checklist